 • Increases soil volumetric moisture content (VMC %).

-• Less localised dry spot compared to the Pervade® treatment or the untreated control;
+• Less dry spots compared to the Pervade® treatment or the untreated control;

 • Hydroforce® Ultra gives more consistent moisture levels;